KeyandeKlerk/SecurityCamera/README.md

 A python program designed to access the devices camera and run facial recognition and gender classification on the video feed.

+## What I Learnt
-- learnt how to use tkinter to make a GUI
+- how to use tkinter to make a GUI
-- learnt how to use open-cv to do image manipulation, and use the integrated facial recognition.
+- how to use open-cv to do image manipulation, and use the integrated facial recognition.
-- learnt how to incorporate DNN gender classification.
+- how to incorporate DNN gender classification.
-- learnt how to manipulate files and their locations
+- how to manipulate files and their locations

+## How to Install

+Install the requirements.txt file by running

+> pip install -r requirements.txt

+Run main.py to run the program directly or run menu.py to run the GUI alternative

 ## Features